amly-yaml/test-repository/README.md

 ## Implementation

-This project is implemented with fask and is using rest api for a store project.
+This project is implemented with fask and is using rest api using in memory database and request.